Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2633, b. about 1839

-William Watson English was born about 1839 in Dalton le Dale, Durham, England.2 He married Maria de Guadaloupe Anna Antonia Robinson, daughter of Daniel Robinson and Mary Ann Greathead, on 3 October 1862 in Kensington, London, England.1,3 William was listed as the head of the family on the census of 3 April 1881 in Kirtley, Suffolk, England, William was tha Rector of the Parish living with his wife and son Fitzwilliam and step children.4 William was listed as the head of the family of on the census of 5 April 1891 in 92 Clifton Hill, St Marylebone, London, England, William was a clerk in holy orders living with his wife, step daughter and servants.5
+William Watson English was born about 1839 in Dalton-le-Dale, Durham, England.2 He married Maria de Guadaloupe Anna Antonia Robinson, daughter of Daniel William Robinson and Mary Ann Greathead, on 3 October 1862 in Kensington, London, England.1,3 William was listed as the head of the family on the census of 3 April 1881 in Kirtley, Suffolk, England, William was tha Rector of the Parish living with his wife and son Fitzwilliam and step children.4 William was listed as the head of the family of on the census of 5 April 1891 in 92 Clifton Hill, St Marylebone, London, England, William was a clerk in holy orders living with his wife, step daughter and servants.5

 Child of William Watson English and Maria de Guadaloupe Anna Antonia Robinson